duxinpi/CloudSecureAi/backend-service/EMAIL_SETUP.md

    - Solution: Set EMAIL_PASSWORD environment variable and restart backend

 2. **"Authentication Failed"**
-   - Solution: Use an app password instead of your regular password
+   - Solution: Use a Gmail app password instead of your regular password
-   - Go to https://account.microsoft.com/security to create one
+   - Go to https://myaccount.google.com/apppasswords to create one

 3. **"Connection Timeout"**
    - Solution: Check firewall settings, verify SMTP host and port